-2 2019 2019

-£M £M £M £M

-EE EBITDA EBIT

-Per Segmental Analysis Ļ 764 (95)

-Generation 834 47

-Supply (70) (142)

-Per EDF SA statutory accounts (in GBP) 677 (306)

-In EUROs 772 (349)

-Exchange rate used 1.13984 1.13984

-/ariance 87 211

-Reconciled as Follows: г (87) (211)

-EBITDA/EBIT of Non Supply / Generation Business Units (10)

-(Corporate and Nuclear New Build) (1) (46) (75)

-Corporate & Steering Functions (49) (97)

-Gas Storage (3) (7)

-Generation Development Division 0 (0)

-Optimisation 0 26

-Energy Services Nuclear New Build 2 4 0

-Nuclear New Build 4

-Profit from disposals (one-off items) (2) (15) (120)

-Restructuring costs 0 (13)

-Customers reclass 2 0

-- (107)

-EDF SA adjustment (17) 0

-Results of Associates (4) (28) (18)

-Results of EDF Development Company (5) 2 2

-Difference L - -

-7

-1) The Corporate and Centralised Functions, Nuclear New Build and the Gas storage plants are not licensed by Ofgem and hence are excluded from the scope of the Ofgem report.

-2) Ofgem guidance dictates that the CSS should reflect the year of operations and that exceptional items should be excluded which would generally be included in the statutory accounts.
-For 2019, the impairment of assets, profit on disposal and restructuring costs have all been excluded from the CSS.

-3) The impact of the revaluation of derivative contracts under IFRS 9 is excluded from the segmental reporting in line with Ofgem guidance however it is reported in EBIT for statutory reporting.

-4) These adjustments relate to the results of the Group's associates.
-Per Ofgem guidance they have been included within the Segmental analysis, however for statutory reporting, they are excluded from EBITDA and EBIT.
+- 1) The Corporate and Centralised Functions, Nuclear New Build and the Gas storage plants are not licensed by Ofgem and hence are excluded from the scope of the Ofgem report. - 2) Ofgem guidance dictates that the CSS should reflect the year of operations and that exceptional items should be excluded which would generally be included in the statutory accounts.
+For 2020, the impairment of assets, profit on disposal and restructuring costs, as well as a reversal of PY EDF SA adjustment have all been excluded from the CSS. - 3) The Energy Services provided are not licensed by Ofgem and hence are excluded from the scope of the Ofgem report. - 4) The impact of the revaluation of derivative contracts under IFRS 9 is excluded from the segmental reporting in line with Ofgem guidance however it is reported in EBIT for statutory reporting. - 5) These adjustments relate to the results of the Group's associates (EDF Energy Renewables).
+Per Ofgem guidance they have been included within the Segmental analysis, however for statutory reporting, they are excluded from UK EBITDA and EBIT as they are equity accounted and fully consolidate into the results of EDF Renewables (which is outside of the UK segment results in EDF SA's financial statements).

-5) This relates to the results of EDF Development Company Limited which are included within the UK segment of the EDF S.A. financial statements but which are excluded from the results of EDF.